IS2AI/cargoxray/README.md

 # How to run
 ## Quick start
 1. Install dependencies from `requirements.txt`
+2. Run `dvc dag` to view the project pipeline
-2. Run `dvc repro`
+3. Run `dvc repro` to reproduce the experiment.
-3. Stages folder will contain the results of execution
+4. Stages folder will contain the results of executions.

+DVC (Data Version Control) manages the project pipeline and automatically rebuilds stages if their dependecies have changed.
+For example, new images were added, model code has been changed, hyperparameter tuning, etc.

 ## Details of execution
 1. Import images using `src/data/import_data.py`